dandi/handbook/docs/10_using_dandi.md

 1. Data upload/management workflow
     1. Register a Dandiset to generate an identifier.
-You will be asked to enter basic metadata, a name (title) and description (abstract) for your dataset.
+You will be asked to enter basic metadata: a name (title) and description (abstract) for your dataset.
       Click `NEW DANDISET` in the Web application (top right corner) after logging in.
-      After you provide name and description, the dataset identifer will be created, we will call this `<dataset_id>`.
+      After you provide a name and description, the dataset identifer will be created; we will call this `<dataset_id>`.
     1. NWB format:
         1. Convert your data to NWB 2.1+ in a local folder.
 Let's call this `<source_folder>`.
         We suggest beginning the conversion process using only a small amount of data so that common issues may be spotted earlier in the process.
         This step can be complex depending on your data.
 Feel free to [reach out to us for help](https://github.com/dandi/helpdesk/discussions).
-        1. Check your files for [NWB Best Practices](https://nwbinspector.readthedocs.io/en/dev/best_practices/best_practices_index.html) by installing the [NWBInspector](https://nwbinspector.readthedocs.io/en/dev/user_guide/user_guide.html) (`pip install -U nwbinspector`) and running
+        2. Check your files for [NWB Best Practices](https://nwbinspector.readthedocs.io/en/dev/best_practices/best_practices_index.html) by installing the [NWBInspector](https://nwbinspector.readthedocs.io/en/dev/user_guide/user_guide.html) (`pip install -U nwbinspector`) and running

                 nwbinspector <source_folder> --config dandi

-        1. Thoroughly read through the NWBInspector report and try to address as many issues as possible. **DANDI will prevent validation and upload of any issues labeled as level 'CRITICAL' or above when using the `--config dandi` option.**
+        3. Thoroughly read through the NWBInspector report and try to address as many issues as possible. **DANDI will prevent validation and upload of any issues labeled as level 'CRITICAL' or above when using the `--config dandi` option.**
         We recommend regularly running the inspector early in the process to generate the best NWB files possible.
         Please note that some autodetected violations, such as `check_data_orientation`, may be safely ignored in the event that the data is confirmed to be in the correct form; this can be done using either the `--ignore <name_of_check_to_suppress>` flag or a config file.
 See [the NWBInspector CLI documentation](https://nwbinspector.readthedocs.io/en/dev/user_guide/command_line_usage.html) for more details and other options, or type `nwbinspector --help`.